-Details on financial risks on foreign currency, credit on trade receivables and margin financing, liquidity, interest rate and price facing the Group on its operation can be referred to note 42 to the notes to consolidated financial statements included in this Annual Report on pages 116 to 120.
-Taking into consideration the liquidity positions and working capital sufficiency of the Group as a whole, as highlighted in the Liquidity and Financial Resources section in this Annual Report on page 24, the Directors are of the view that there is no immediate material adverse impact arising from the COVID-19 pandemic on the Group's liquidity positions and working capital sufficiency with reference to our operations and capital commitments.
+Details on financial risks on foreign currency, credit on trade receivables and margin financing, liquidity, interest rate and price facing the Group on its operation can be referred to note 42 to the notes to consolidated financial statements included in this Annual Report on pages 111 to 115.
+Taking into consideration the liquidity positions and working capital sufficiency of the Group as a whole, as highlighted in the Liquidity and Financial Resources section in this Annual Report on page 23, the Directors are of the view that there is no immediate material adverse impact arising from the Pandemic on the Group's liquidity positions and working capital sufficiency with reference to our operations and capital commitments.